 In 1960, Sam became the first major black artist to sign with RCA Records where he continued to write and record such #1 hits as “Chain Gang,” “Twistin’ The Night Away,” “Bring It On Home To Me,” “Having A Party” and “Cupid”.

 “He carried a blue spiral notebook with him everywhere he went, filling it up with his lyrics.
 Sometimes even jotting down words while he was talking to you.
 One time he showed Herb Alpert a song he was working on, and he asked me what I thought of the lyric, and it really seemed trite to me.
 (So) I asked him what does the song go like, and he pulled out his guitar and started playing.
 And all of a sudden this thing that looked so corny on paper just turned into this magical event.
-‘Cause he had a way of phrasing, a way of presenting his feelings that was uniquely his.
+‘Cause he had a way of phrasing, a way of presenting his feelings that were uniquely his.
 He had a very clear way of expressing himself”. – Quote from Lou Adler from “The Triumph of Sam Cooke Dream Boogie” by Peter Guralnick.

-In 1963, J.W. and Sam appointed Allen Klein to manage SAR, Kags and all of the related companies; at the same time Allen became Sam’s manager.
+In 1963, J.W. and Sam appointed Allen Klein to manage SAR, Kags and all of the related companies; at the same time, Allen became Sam’s manager.
 On September 1st that year, Sam signed a new agreement whereby all of his RCA business would pass through Sam’s record label, Tracey Records.
 RCA was now merely Tracey Records’ distributor.
 This new deal guaranteed Sam a minimum advance of half a million dollars over three years and established Sam’s complete ownership of his work.
 Everything he did from this point on would be by his own design and direction, and even RCA’s distribution rights of the Tracey material was limited to 30 years from the term of the agreement.

 Before producing his good friend Cassius Clay’s (Muhammad Ali) recording titled “The Gang’s All Here,” Sam with friends Malcolm X and Jim Brown attended Clay’s heavyweight championship bout in Miami where Clay, to everyone’s surprise, took the title from Sonny Liston.

-Even though he was no longer a gospel artist, Sam sanctified and glorified his gospel heritage and forged new paths by being the first black artist to establish his own record company (SAR) where he helped such gospel oriented artists as the Womack Brothers (Bobby, Cecil, Friendly Jr., Curtis and Harry) who later became the Valentinos, R.H.
+Even though he was no longer a gospel artist, Sam sanctified and glorified his gospel heritage and forged new paths by being the first black artist to establish his own record company (SAR) where he helped such gospel oriented artists as the Womack Brothers (Bobby, Cecil, Friendly Jr., Curtis, and Harry) who later became the Valentinos, R.H.
 Harris & His Gospel Paraders, The Simms Twins, Johnnie Morisette, Johnnie Taylor and Billy Preston, as well as giving continued expression to the Soul Stirrers.

 His refusal to sing at segregated concerts led to what many have described as one of the first real efforts in civil disobedience and helped usher in the new Civil Rights Movement.